Command line

 Install binary for CPU architecture that doesn't match the host

-will download the binary for the CPU architecture of the
+By default tfswitch will download the binary for the CPU architecture of the

 host machine.